 First and foremost: See your dentist

 If you have tooth pain that doesn’t go away, don’t suffer silently.
 See your dentist right away, and don’t forget to mention that you’re pregnant.
+If you don’t already have a dentist, our Healthline FindCare tool can help you connect to physicians in your area.

 It’s safe to have dental X-rays and certain dental procedures during pregnancy.
 But depending on how far along you are, your dentist may recommend delaying some treatments until at least the second trimester.